Gibsongf/express-blog-api/README.md

 This repository contains the code for a Node.js-based RESTful API for a blog application.
 The API allows users to create and manage blog posts, interact with comments, and perform user authentication.

 This project is part of [The Odin Project](https://www.theodinproject.com/) curriculum.
-It serves as a practical exercise for building a Node.js-based RESTful API and implementing user authentication.
-The project is actively maintained and may receive updates and improvements.

 ## Features